michauhl/RBPBench/README.md

 Similar to the co-occurrence statistics, p-value threshold and multiple testing correction method can be adapted (`--enmo-pval-thr`, `--enmo-pval-mode`, `--nemo-pval-thr`, `--nemo-pval-mode`), and `--fisher-mode` is also available.

+#### Additional region annotations

+Additional region annotation statistics are output in the HTML reports of `rbpbench search` and `rbpbench batch`.
+These include the percentages of input regions that overlap with: regions outside of gene regions, putative promoter regions, as well as user-defined regions (via `--add-annot-bed`, with the option `--add-annot-comp` to use the complement of the provided regions).
+Promoter regions can be further defined via `--prom-ext` (by default using regions 1000 nt upstream to 100 nt downstream of the transcript start positions), `--prom-min-tr-len` (minimum transcript length for promoter region extraction, by default all), and `--prom-mrna-only` (using only mRNA transcript regions).
+These statistics are useful to check whether the input regions are located in the expected genomic regions.
+For example, high percentages of input regions located outside gene regions or inside promoter regions can point at dataset issues (assuming RBPs bind primarily to gene/transcript regions) or distinct protein functions (e.g., RBPs moonlighting as transcription factors).

 ### Additional information